Maua Sao Paulo, Brazil Travel Guide

 Brazil does not levy separate exit fees for departing travelers; airport taxes are included in flight tickets.

-Confirm your flight status and terminal information the day before departure to avoid last-minute surprises.
+Confirm your flight status and terminal the information day before departure to avoid last-minute surprises.